 Drink as much water or fruit juices as possible between Iftar and bedtime to avoid dehydration.
 Avoid soft drinks or soda.

-Raw nuts like Almonds contain good fats which are essential to your body.
+Raw nuts like almonds contain good fats, which are essential to your body.

-4. Fruits Vegetables
+4. Fruits and vegetables

-Eating vegetables like Cucumbers, lettuce, and other juicy fruits that are high in fiber helps your body feel cool and also helps you avoid getting constipated.
+Eating vegetables like cucumbers, lettuce, and other juicy fruits that are high in fiber helps your body feel cool and also helps you avoid getting constipated.

-Fasting during Ramadan can improve one’s health, but only if done in the proper manner, if not, it can cause more harm than good.
+Fasting during Ramadan can improve one’s health, but only if done in the proper manner; if not, it can cause more harm than good.

 Leave a Reply